ygfalcon/Solsniper-zero/README.md

    YAML configuration files and Solana keypair functionality.

-   Heavy packages like `numpy`, `aiohttp`, `solana`, `torch` and `faiss` install automatically with `pip install .`.
-On Apple Silicon machines `./run.sh` automatically installs the Metal PyTorch wheel when it is missing.
+   Heavy packages like `numpy`, `aiohttp`, `solana`, `torch` and `faiss` install automatically with `pip install .[uvloop]`.
+Running `./run.sh` performs the same installation when dependencies are missing.
+On Apple Silicon machines the script also installs the Metal PyTorch wheel if it isn't already present.

 3. **Create a configuration file**
    Create a `config.yaml` or `config.toml` file in the project directory with